Educational Pest Index

 Warning Signs

-Live or dead cockroaches, especially at night
+Live or dead cockroaches visible at night

 Prevention